mhalcrow/markdown-cv/index.md

 ## Overview

-I am seeking a leadership opportunity in a security organization that's facing significant changes in its domain.
-I prefer a fair degree of ambiguity in the definition of the problem space and/or the potential solution.
+I seek a leadership opportunity applying deep security expertise to unique challenges.

 I am currently the Engineering Manager of the Container Threat Detection product team at Google.
-In this role I hired and led a team of software developers to create a new enterprise security product in Google's Cloud Security organization.
+I hired and led a team of software developers to create a new enterprise security product in Google's Cloud Security organization.
 My team <a href="https://cloud.google.com/security-command-center/docs/concepts-container-threat-detection-overview">shipped Beta</a> in May 2020.